Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 Fill the fuel tank at the last large town before the final climb: Kotdwar for Lansdowne, Dehradun for Mussoorie and Dhanaulti, Kathgodam for Nainital and Ranikhet, Kalka for Kasauli, Solan for Shimla.
 Fuel stations thin out fast once the road climbs.

 Chakrata foreign nationals: obtain a Restricted Area Permit from the Tehsil office in Chakrata town.
 Bring two passport-sized photographs.
-Processing takes 20–30 minutes.
+Processing takes 20 to 30 minutes.
 Fill cash in Dehradun before turning off the highway.

-Train options for travellers without a car: Kathgodam Express from Hazrat Nizamuddin (overnight, ~6.5 hrs) for Nainital and Ranikhet; Shatabdi to Chandigarh (~3 hrs, then a shared taxi ~1.5 hrs for ₹500–700) for Kasauli; Dehradun Express or Jan Shatabdi for Mussoorie and Dhanaulti; Kalka-Shimla narrow-gauge toy train (UNESCO listed, ₹375, 5.5 hrs from Kalka) for the scenic Shimla approach.
-Buses from ISBT Kashmiri Gate to Kotdwar run ~₹300–350 for Lansdowne.
+Train options for travellers without a car: Kathgodam Express from Hazrat Nizamuddin (overnight, ~6.5 hrs) for Nainital and Ranikhet; Shatabdi to Chandigarh (~3 hrs, then a shared taxi ~1.5 hrs for ₹500 to 700) for Kasauli; Dehradun Express or Jan Shatabdi for Mussoorie and Dhanaulti; Kalka-Shimla narrow-gauge toy train (UNESCO listed, ₹375, 5.5 hrs from Kalka) for the scenic Shimla approach.
+Buses from ISBT Kashmiri Gate to Kotdwar run ~₹300 to 350 for Lansdowne.

 Save offline maps before you leave.
 Google Maps works on most routes but loses signal in Chakrata and on the final approach to Lansdowne.
 Download the Uttarakhand and Himachal Pradesh offline packs in advance.